Factbox: Work stoppages in the National Hockey League

-Dec 5 Reuters) - Here is a look at National Hockey League (NHL) work stoppages after locked-out players agreed to a new deal on Sunday that clears the way for a shortened season.
+(Reuters) - Here is a look at National Hockey League (NHL) work stoppages after players were locked out for the fourth time in 20 years on Sunday when the owners and players failed to reach terms on a new collective bargaining agreement.

 1992 - NHL players went on strike for 10 days in April, the first work stoppage in the NHL’s history, but a quick settlement allowed all affected games to be rescheduled.